A message from the Program Director

 Journal Club – A second- or third-year resident will review and present a journal article to initiate discussion of current or emerging medical advances.

-Grand Rounds – Faculty will lead discussions on a wide variety of medical topics with all residents.
+Grand Rounds – Faculty or visiting guest speakers will lead discussions on a wide variety of medical topics with all residents.

 Nuvance Health GME-Wide Resident Forums –The Resident Forum serves as a venue for residents of all programs to air any concerns in a resident-only session.
 No faculty, leadership or administrative staff are present, unless invited.
 Two representatives from the resident forum will sit on the Graduate Medical Education Committee (GMEC) and bring forward any concerns discussed during the resident forum meetings.

-Nuvance Health Residency Joint-Program Lecture Series – In conjunction with the general surgery and internal medicine residents, lecture topics include GME-wide topics such as resident fatigue, burnout, resident wellness and other concerns.
+Nuvance Health Residency Joint-Program Lecture Series – In conjunction with all residency programs, lecture topics include GME-wide topics such as resident fatigue, burnout, resident wellness and other concerns.
 Sessions will be hosted by the GME office and invited speakers will present.
 Topics include, but are not limited to:

 - Stress and depression